 Angharad Packer (Psychology)

-Aaron Parker, MMus (Acting Director of Music)
+Aaron Parker, MMus (Director of Music)

 Harriet Paskell, BSc (Geography)